Belgium in the Eurovision Song Contest 2018: Internal selection

 The Belgian entry for the 2018 Eurovision Song Contest was selected via an internal selection by VRT.
 On 14 September 2017, the broadcaster's spokesperson Hans Van Goethem revealed that the artist would be selected by an A&R Team (Arts and Repertoire) consisting of music experts following conversations with several acts and that they were close to reaching a decision.
 On 28 September 2017, it was announced during the Één talk show Van Gils & Gasten that Laura Groeseneken (Sennek) would represent Belgium in Lisbon.
-Among artists that were previously rumoured to be selected for the competition included Belle Perez, De Romeo's, Isabelle A, Belgian Eurovision Song Contest 2006 participant Kate Ryan, Natalia and Ozark Henry.
+Among artists that were previously rumoured to be selected for the competition included Belle Perez, De Romeo's, Isabelle A, Kate Ryan –who represented –, Natalia, and Ozark Henry.
 On 24 January 2018, Sennek revealed that the song she would perform at the contest, which she described as a "unique pop song with a mysterious feeling", was written and composed by herself.

 The song, "A Matter of Time", was set to be presented to the public on 6 March 2018 during the radio MNM programme De Grote Peter Van de Veire Ochtendshow, however it was released on 5 March 2018 following an online leak.
 The song was written by Sennek herself along with member of the band Hooverphonic, Alex Callier, and Maxime Tribeche.
 In regards to the song, Sennek stated: "The song describes the way you can find beauty in transience, how you can see the beauty in something precious that gets broken."